top of page

 • Having a peaceful life as you are the controller of your actions and not being controlled by the media.

-• Learning how to prioritize and focus your energy and resources on these things over others that are not as important as it seems.
+• Learning how to prioritize and focus your energy and resources on these things

-When we look deep into the benefits we see that there is a direct connection between buying and shopping and our Dopamine levels.
+When we look into the benefits we see that there is a direct connection between shopping and our Dopamine levels.
 Dopamine is a neurotransmitter in our brain that makes us feel good.
 Having the right amount of dopamine is important both for your body and your brain.
-Lack of Dopamine can lead to Parkinson's disease and extra Dopamine creates addictions.
+Lack of Dopamine can lead to Parkinson’s disease and extra Dopamine creates addictions.
 Dopamine is responsible for allowing you to feel pleasure, satisfaction and motivation.

 "Dopamine is most notably involved in helping us feel pleasure as part of the brain’s reward system.
 Sex, shopping, smelling cookies baking in the oven — all these things can trigger dopamine release, or a "dopamine rush."
 Stephanie Watson, Harvard Women's Health Watch